 Sacramento airport location

-Sacramento Airport is located right about in the middle of California, about 10 miles north of downtown Sacramento, and a little over 100 miles from both the Pacific Ocean and the Nevada border.
+Sacramento Airport sits right about in the middle of California, about 12 miles from downtown Sacramento and a little over 100 miles from both the Pacific Ocean and the Nevada border.
+Interstate 5 (which bisects the state north-south) directly accesses it, with connections to Highway 80 (which bisects the state east-west).

 Surprisingly, Sacramento Airport is about equidistant to Napa Valley wineries as is San Francisco Airport.
 So for travelers looking to skip the congestion of San Francisco and go straight for the wine, I’d recommend considering flying in to SMF on your next inbound winetasting trip.
-I’ve had friends arriving for wine trips rave about SMF’s ease of wine country access versus SFO.
+I’ve had friends arriving for wine trips rave about how easy SMF makes wine country access compared to SFO.

-I’d also recommend SMF as a better option than SFO for those planning to travel to eastern California tourist destinations like Lake Tahoe and Yosemite National Park to take advantage of airport’s closer location and more convenient driving access.
+I’d also recommend SMF as a better option than SFO for those planning to travel to eastern California tourist destinations like Lake Tahoe and Yosemite National Park since the airport is closer and offers more convenient driving access.

 Shuttle services at SMF